 - On the PC that has the document you want to share, open File Explorer, then find the Word document you want to share.

-- This will now popup a dialog box which will show all the nearby PCs and you can select the PC name you want to send to and you will see a “sending to the PC” notification.
+- This will now popup a dialog box that will show all the nearby PCs and you can select the PC name you want to send to and you will see a “sending to the PC” notification.

 You can also share web pages with other people using the Share button in Microsoft Edge.
 It is present in the menu bar, next to the Add Notes button. open Microsoft Edge, and then go to the webpage you want to share.
 Just click the Share button and look for nearby Windows 10 devices supporting Near Share.